West Indian manatee: Harmful algae blooms

 Harmful algae blooms are an additional threat to manatees.
+Particularly Karenia brevis, which causes "red tide" pose a severe threat.
 Red tide is a common name for algal blooms, deriving its distinctive color from pigmentation molecules in the algae.
 The blooms produce brevetoxins which are potentially fatal to marine life.
+Red tides release brevetoxins, potent marine neurotoxins that can cause mass mortality events.
 Most manatee deaths from red tide occur when manatees inhale the toxins, or ingest the toxins when consuming seagrass, their primary food source.
 During a 1996 epizootic more than 150 manatees died from red tide exposure.
-Although manatees can survive exposure to red tide if rescued and rehabilitated in time, researchers fear that there might be long-term effects from sublethal red tide exposure, which can affect the manatee's immune system through reduced lymphocyte proliferation response.
+Although manatees can survive exposure to red tide if rescued and rehabilitated in time, researchers fear that there might be long-term effects from sub-lethal red-tide exposure, which can affect the manatee's immune system through reduced lymphocyte proliferation response.
 In addition to red tide, blue/green and brown algae blooms triggered by excessive nutrient pollution from fertilizer, runoff, and leaking septic tanks can cloud the water.
 This results in seagrasses dying off since seagrasses and aquatic plants need light to photosynthesize.
 Manatees in turn may not be able to find sufficient food sources, which can lead to starvation.
 Manatees have experienced several Unusual Mortality Events (UMEs) over the years, which are usually related to either cold-stress syndrome, or brevetoxicosis from red tide.
 A current UME is ongoing along the Atlantic coast of Florida and is most likely related to a shortage in food sources.

 Entanglement, entrapment and ingestion of debris

-Manatees can easily get entangled in monofilament fishing line, crab traps, and other debris, which can lead to the loss of flippers and severe body wraps.
+Manatees easily can get entangled in monofilament fishing line, crab traps, and other debris, which can lead to the loss of flippers and severe body wraps.
 In addition, they may also ingest a variety of debris, such as plastics, cloth, fishing gear, and other items.
 Manatees can also get crushed by flood control structures and locks and may get entrapped behind weirs or other structures, especially after heavy rainfall.
 Some manatees have gotten trapped in culverts and pipes and needed intervention.